OpenCQRS/OpenCQRS/README.md

 ## Main Features

 - Multiple aggregates per stream
-- Aggregate snapshot stored alongside events for fast reads, and write model strongly consistent
+- Aggregate snapshot stored alongside events for fast reads, and write model strongly consistent _**(in the next version there will be the option to disable immediate snapshot storage)**_
-- In memory aggregate reconstruction up to a specific event sequence or date if provided _(soon up to aggregate version)_
+- In memory aggregate reconstruction up to a specific event sequence or date if provided _**(soon up to aggregate version)**_
 - Events applied to the aggregate filtered by event type
 - Retrieval of all domain events applied to an aggregate
 - Querying stream events from or up to a specific event sequence or date/date range